verbose/verb/test/actual/README-full.md

 }
 ```

-For the majority of projects, this will be enough. _But Phaser gives you as much flexibility as you need to extend the context._
+For the majority of projects, this will be enough. _But Verb gives you as much flexibility as you need to extend the context._

 ## Context